 Food used to be offered as an A-level subject in England, but it was axed by the Department for Education (DfE) following extensive reforms in 2016.

-The National Food Strategy called for A-level food to be reinstated and for ‘sensory food education’ to be added to the curriculum for nursery and reception classes.
+Henry Dimbleby’s National Food Strategy called for A-level food to be reinstated and for ‘sensory food education’ to be added to the curriculum for nursery and reception classes.
 Neither has been incorporated into the government’s Food Strategy.

 - A quarter (25%) of 5–8-year-olds think bread comes from animals